Earth Notes: Hey Siri, Flatten the Duck!

 From that location (and the season) it is easy to know roughly when peak demand happens, eg winter evenings 4pm to 9pm in the UK, from a built-in database that would be easy to maintain.

 In many cases it will be possible to work out which grid the machine is likely connected to.
-And also to discover dynamically over the Internet (when available) when the grid is under stress, eg from tools such as this using CO2 intensity as a proxy, or from live stats from organisations such as ENTSO-E for Europe, or the ISOs in the US.
+And also to discover dynamically over the Internet (when available) when the grid is under stress, eg from tools such as the live display on this site using CO2 intensity as a proxy, or from live stats from organisations such as ENTSO-E for Europe, or the ISOs in the US.
 Possibly behind a server run by Apple to avoid flinging millions of extra queries at these third-party systems.

 Other openADR service providers and aggregators may be happy to oblige, being paid to manage this free demand response.